ucsb/webguide/contact.md

 ### Join Mailing List

-The UCSB-Web Mailing provides a forum for UCSB Web professionals to exchange information about web design, development, best practices, and other web-related topics at UCSB.
+The UCSB-Web Mailing List provides a forum for UCSB web professionals to exchange information about web design, development, best practices, and other web-related topics at UCSB.
 Web Standards Group meeting and event notices are also distributed via this list.